Guy1m0/ZKML-Benchmark/Milestone 1/Report.md

 | keras2circom |   tf.keras   | 69   | R1CS Groth16   | [GitHub Repo](https://github.com/socathie/keras2circom) |
 | opML         |  ONNX (WiP)* | 65   | Fraud Proof***| [GitHub Repo](https://github.com/hyperoracle/opml) |

-Halo2*: EZKL customs halo2 circuits through aggregation proofs and recursion and optimizes the conversion using fusion and abstraction.
+Halo2*: EZKL customs halo2 circuits through aggregation proofs and recursion, and optimizes the conversion using fusion and abstraction.

 ONNX(WiP)**: Work in Progress

-Fraud Proof***: Instead a traditional zk proofs to prove the validity of computation, opML provide an any-trust guarantee using the fraud proof system that any honest validator can force opML to behave correctly
+Fraud Proof***: Instead a traditional zk proofs to prove the validity of computation, opML provides an any-trust guarantee using the fraud proof system that any honest validator can force opML to behave correctly

 ## Benchmark Methodology